beansmeanscoffee/beans-means-coffee/_posts/2017-05-12-whsmith-coffee-house.md

 It was fortunate that our low-fare friendly airline, Jet2, did not permit us to take these half-finished coffees on to the flight (*hot beverage fascists, that they are*) for *”safety reasons”*.
 It saved us from having to finish what was deeply, deeply unpleasant coffee.

 Don't be fooled by the loving embrace of WHSmith.
-Avoid this coffee like the plague[^*].
+Avoid this coffee like the plague[^1].

-[^*]: the raspberry and white chocolate muffin I had was nice though.
+[^1]: the raspberry and white chocolate muffin I had was nice though.
 Buy that.